Skip to main content

 Standard attributes in the OpenAthens federation

-The following attributes are part of the recommended federation attribute set for the OpenAthens federation and can be used for authorisation unless otherwise stated.
+The following attributes are part of the recommended federation attribute set for the OpenAthens federation and can be used for authorization unless otherwise stated.

 SAML 2